Design

 Why the human is still essential here

-The designer determines what is relevant, interprets the research, and connects insights to the real product context and goals.
+The designer decides what is relevant, interprets the references and research, and connects those insights to real product goals and constraints.
+AI speeds retrieval, tagging, clustering, and first-pass analysis, but human judgment determines what actually informs the work.

 How people use this

-AI reviews saved interface screenshots and explains the interaction pattern, visual hierarchy, or UX technique that made them worth keeping.
+AI reviews saved interface screenshots and explains the interaction pattern, layout choice, visual hierarchy, or UX technique that made them worth keeping.

 Searchable inspiration notes